InfinityMods/CreateNewGithubRelease/README.md

 # Script for creating new Github release with optional assets

+## Features:
+- prevent creating new release if the same release already exist
+- prevent creating new release if there are uncommitted file modifications
+- checking of the mod "VERSION" keyword, prevent creating '2.1.3' release when you mod version is '2.1.2'
+- release description can be edited before creating new release
+- initial release description is generated from commit messages between two latest tags

 ## Installation:

 1. Download and extract this repository, move everything from 'ModRelease-master' folder directly into the folder where you keep all other top-level mod folders.